 It’s amazing how insidiously our intake of sugar has increased over the past 100 years.
 When I talk about sugar intake with patients and clients, they’re quick to reply “I don’t eat a lot of sugar”.
 When most hear the word “sugar”, they think table sugar, the white stuff in the sugar bowl.
-Sometime they’re thinking of brown sugar, honey and syrup.
+Sometimes they’re thinking of brown sugar, honey, and syrup.

 Sugar is everywhere.
 It’s in cereals, cereal bars, pasta sauces, salad dressings, frozen dinners, prepared salads, cookies, snack foods and more.
 It’s not just the obvious sources like iced tea, soft drinks (soda or pop), or energy drinks.
 Some of the worst offenders are everyday condiments like relish, mustard, ketchup and BBQ sauce.

 Whether it’s homemade or a commercial BBQ sauce, it’s up there as a significant source of hidden sugar.
 A run-of-the-mill store-bought BBQ will run you 7 g of carbohydrate, (that’s essentially all sugar), per 1 Tablespoon serving.

 Making your own is no guarantee that it will be lower in sugar. 🙁

 It’s not uncommon for homemade recipes to call for 2 cups of ketchup (128 g sugar) AND 1/4 cup of brown sugar (53 g sugar) as the base before you get around to adding any of the spices.

 Lower carb or keto inspired versions are a great way for ANYONE who’s looking to reduce how much sugar, and carbs they eat.
 Cue Keto BBQ sauce.
 By using a well-tolerated sweetener like erythritol, you can cut the sugar big time.

 - 1/2 cup tomato paste